Private car transfer from Venice to Rovinj

 If you want to visit two of the most beautiful cities in the Mediterranean, you'd be hard-pressed to beat Venice and Rovinj.
 Your travel experience should be equally beautiful, and a car trip from Venice to Rovinj won't just have you riding in the lap of luxury; you'll be able to experience the magnificence of the Mediterranean to the max.

 With Daytrip, your English-speaking driver will greet you with a smile in Venice, load your luggage, and then you'll set off to Rovinj.
 Along the way, you can stop for sightseeing at Piran, Slovenia's most beautiful town, the melodramatic Miramare Castle, or even learn about the famous Lipizzaner horses at the Lipica Stud Farm.
+After your beauty-filled car trip, your driver will drop you off at your accommodation in Rovinj so you're refreshed and ready to begin exploring the historic landmarks, stunning beaches, and magnificent national parks in this beautiful city on the western coast of the Istrian Peninsula.

 About Rovinj